 Registered/enrolled students of each GDP will be eligible for Student Membership, subject to AAPL current membership requirements.
 Student members of AAPL are bound by the AAPL Code of Ethics.
+Students who are not members of the AAPL will not be eligible for LST scholarship awards.
+Active Members of the AAPL who are enrolled in a GDP are eligible for LST scholarship awards.
 Each GDP will receive no fewer than two (2) complimentary memberships to ensure that the director of each GDP will be a member of AAPL.
 The named director of each GDP is required to maintain AAPL membership and be bound by the AAPL Code of Ethics.